adhnan-ck/Salessavvy/README.md

 ﻿# Salessavvy

- Salessavvy is a full stack ecom project built using Java Spring Boot as Backend, React Js and MySQL as backend.
+ Salessavvy is a full stack ecom project built with Java Spring Boot , React Js and MySQL.